mobify/workshop--adaptivejs-site-1x/README.md

-#Step 4: Update the header
+#Step 4: Update the Header

-The Adaptive.js generator has already created a header view and template for us, but we need to add some content to it from the site.
+The Adaptive.js generator created a header view and template for us already.
+Now, we add some of the Merlin's Potions site content to the header.

 ##Task

-###Add Content to the header
+###Add Content to the Header

-1. Run `grunt preview`
+1. On the command line, enter the `grunt preview` command to start the preview.
-2. [Preview](https://cloud.mobify.com/docs/adaptivejs/getting-started/new-project/#/start-adaptivejs-server) to http://www.merlinspotions.com/potions in your browser
+2. Work through the third section, Preview the Adaptive.js Site of the Getting Started (New Project) guide.
+Use the http://www.merlinspotions.com/potions URL for the Site URL form field.

-    We'll be making changes to the header's HTML, refresh the page as you go to see the results of the changes.
+    Now, we change the header HTML.
+Refresh the page as you work your way through the subsequent steps to see the results.

-3. Open `_header.js` found under /adaptation/views/includes
+3. In an editor app, from the `/adaptation/views/includes` folder, open the `_header.js` JavaScript file.
-4. Remove the `title` key and replace it with the following:
+4. Remove the `title` key and replace it with the following code snippet:

     ```javascript
     logoHref: function() {